slimgroup/CloudExtras.jl/README.md

 	- `path` is AWS S3 file key/path
 	- `level` is compression level (0-9); 1 is typically good enough while anything above 5 is hardly ever usefull and computationally taxing

+	Note!
+Arrays with sizes above 2GB will be splitted into multiple, roughly same-size, files to reduce memory overhead while writing and reading arrays.

+2. to be continued

 ## Using With Multiple Clouds ##

 Not needed yet, but the difference is in loading and calling functions.
 This may lead to name conflicts when different Cloud providers are mixed in the same code: